Cris0000007/candlestick-weather-visualizer-cpp/README.md

-# candlestick-weather-visualizer-cpp
-A C++ DJ audio player application developed using JUCE.

 # Text-Based Candlestick Data Visualization and Prediction

 A C++ console-based application that visualizes candlestick-style data and performs simple prediction using a weighted moving average.
 This project demonstrates Object-Oriented Programming concepts, data filtering, prediction logic, and text-based data visualization.